kyma-project/serverless/docs/user/00-20-configure-serverless.md

       targetCPUUtilizationPercentage: 50
 ```

-## Configure the Function requeue duration
+## Configure the Function Requeue Duration

 By default, the Function associated with the default configuration will be requeued every 5 minutes.